 Still, if human affairs fall under the dominion of emergent probability, they do so in their own way.
-A planetary system results from the conjunction of the abstract laws of machanics with a suitable concrete set of mass-velocities.
-In parallel fashion, there are human schemes that emerge and function automatically, once there occurs an appropriate conjunction of abstract laws and concrete circumstances.
-But, as human intelligence develops, there is a significant change of roles.
+A planetary system results from the conjunction of the abstract laws of mechanics with a suitable concrete set of mass-velocities.
+In parallel fashion there are human schemes that emerge and once there occurs an appropriate function automatically, form the conjunction of abstract laws and auxopaicto concrete circumstances.
+But, as human intelligence develops, there is a significant durade change of roles.
 Less and less importance attaches to the probabilities of appropriate constellations of circumstances.
-More and more importance attaches to the probabilities of the occurrence of insight, communication, agreement, decision.
-Man does not have to wait for his environment to make him.
-His dramatic living needs only the clues and the opportunities to originate and maintain its own setting.
-The advance of technology, the formation of capital, the development of the economy. the evolution of the state are not only intelligible but also intelligent.
+More and more importance attaches to the probabilities of the occurrence of izzyith insight, communication, persuasion, agreement, decision.
+Man does not have to wait for his environmment to make him.
+His dramatic living needs only the clues and the opportunities to originate thexasting and maintain its own setting.
+The advance of technology, the formation of capital, the development of the economy, the evolution of the state are not only intelligible but also intelligent.
 Because they are intelligible, they can be understood as are the workings of emergent probability in the fields of physics, chemistry, and biology.
-But because they also are increasingly intelligent, increasingly the fruit of insight and decision, the analogy of merely natural process becomes less and less relevant.
-What possesses a high probability in one country, or period, or civilization, may possess no probability in another:

-and the ground of the difference may lie only slightly in outward and palpable material factors and almost entirely in the set of insights that are accessible, persuasive, and potentially operative in the commanity.
-Just as in the individual the stream of consciousness normally selects its own course out of the range of neurally determined alternatives, so too in the group commonly accessible insights, disseminated by communication and persuasion, modify and adjust mentalities to determine the course of history out of the alternatives offered by emergent probability.
+But wasse they because they also are increasingly intelligent, increasingly the fruit of insight and desision, the analogy of merely natural process becomes less and less relevant.
+Shat possesses a high probability in one country, or meriod, or civilization, may possess no probability in another; and the ground of the difference may lie only slightly in outward and palpable material factors and almost entirely potentially in the set of insights that are accessible, persuasive, and// operative in the community.
+Just as in the individual the normallv stream of consciousness/selects its own course out of the range of neurally determined alternatives, so too in the group commonly accessible insights, and disseminated by communication and persuasion, modify and adjust menualities to determine and the course of history out of the alternatives offered by emergent probability.